 He needs to be a better seller.
 [Oooh, I was a little blunt, and mean, there.]
 He should probably focus on finding more ways to sell what he has.

 I sell stuff, for a profit, and there is a certain quantity of inventory required to have stable income.
 Here’s the algorithm, in case he doesn’t know it.

 - Figure out what %age of the inventory sells per month.

 - Determine the space required to store an inventory large enough to achieve the income goal.
 Find the rent on a storage unit large enough to contain this inventory.

-If the rent exceeds the income, then it’s not a viable business.
+If the rent exceeds the income, then it’s not a viable home business.

-I think everyone living in an apartment, or house without extra rooms, who starts a collectibles-selling business eventually needs to reckon with this relationship between income and space/rent.
+I think everyone living in an apartment, or house without extra rooms, who starts a collectibles-selling home business, needs to reckon with this relationship between income and space/rent.